ropsii/ropsii/README.md

 # Hi there 👋

 I’m a Portugal-based designer.
-I’m interested in building software that is ethical, meaningful, useful and accessible.
+My interest is in building software that is ethical, meaningful, useful and accessible.

 I’m currently on sabbatical.
 In past I was involved with various technology companies.
 Last I lead product design at [Semaphore CI](https://semaphoreci.com), a tool for developers.